 But American Eagle has survived rather well so far, keeping comps positive and earnings stable.
 And yet this stock, too, trades at around 9.7x EPS,.
 And American Eagle has an ace in the hole: its aerie line, which continues to grow at a breakneck pace.

 The company’s bralettes and other products clearly are taking share from L Brands Inc (NYSE:LB) unit Victoria’s Secret.
 And the e-commerce growth in that business, and for American Eagle as a whole, suggests an ability to dodge the intense pressure on mall-based retailers.

-The stock already is recovering from a post-earnings sell-off last week, and should continue to do so.
-And longer-term, there’s still room for consistent growth and more upside.
+The stock already is recovering, being one of the only on this list with a positive chart over the past year, and AEO stock should continue to perform well.
+Longer-term, there’s still room for consistent growth and more upside.

-Meanwhile, the sell-off and benefits from tax reform mean that UPS now is trading at just 15x the midpoint of its guidance for 2018.
-And the stock yields a healthy 3.4%.
+Meanwhile, the selloff and benefits from tax reform mean that UPS now is trading at a P/E ratio of just 21.
+And the stock yields a healthy 3.3%.
 Investors clearly see a risk that growth will decelerate, but UPS stock is priced as if that deceleration is guaranteed.

-As of this writing, Vince Martin is long shares of Exxon Mobil and Nutrisystem.
+As of this writing, Vince Martin is long shares of Exxon Mobil.
 He has no positions in any other securities mentioned.

 - 2 Toxic Pot Stocks You Should Avoid

 - These 7 S&P 500 Stocks Will Deliver a Repeat Performance in the Next Decade